vinceimbat/vinceimbat/content/thoughts/imaoka statement eight.md

 I am indeed open to free religion.
 I am listening to it and starting to have faith in it.
 I couldn't imagine myself returning to a stringent way of life in a large institution or church.
 And yet I know that I desire the sublime.
 I desire a reverential approach to life.
 I am deeply existential.
 I desire peak experiences as well as feeling good even in ordinary moments.
 I desire a pluralistic world where mutual respect and tolerance is possible in a larger context of love.

 I have very strong religious and spiritual sensibilities that doesn't fit both traditional religion and atheistic alternatives.
-There is a gap to fill, which means there is a ministry for me no matter how small ([[thoughts/my ministry|my ministry]]).
+There is a gap to fill, which means there is a ministry for me no matter how small ([[my ministry|my ministry]]).
 I do have faith in [[jiyu shukyo|jiyu shukyo]].

 # References